GerritCodeReview/plugins_lfs/src/main/resources/Documentation/config.md

 lfs.maxObjectSize
-: Maximum allowed object size (per object) in bytes for projects in this namespace, or 0 for no limit.
-If not set, defaults to 0.
+: Maximum allowed object size (per object) in bytes for projects in this namespace, or 0 when LFS should be in read only mode, or -1 for no limit.
+If not set, defaults to -1.
 Common unit suffixes of `k`, `m`, and `g` are supported.

 ## Global Plugin Settings